livyazilim/livytodo/README.md

 We have completed the installation, now all you have to do is open your browser and type localhost in the address bar.

+# Update

+Client and server applications have self-updating features.
+In order for the client application (web server) to be updated, it is sufficient to stop and restart the docker container.
+The server application has the ability to be updated fully automatically.
+If the service in the Docker container detects that a new version of the application has been released, it will shut down, receive the update, and then restart.